A winter stay at the Hospice du Grand-Saint-Bernard with snowshoe hikes

 Avalanche transceiver (3 antennas + marking function), probe, shovel

 Min 1 litre, max 2 litres of water, possibly a hot drink

 Camera and binoculars, recommnded

-Payment is requested before the start of the hike.
-100% of the fees are due in case of cancellation 10 days before the start of the hike, and 50% for 30 days.
+Payment terms: 50% upfront, 50% after the event.
+100% of the fees are due in case of cancellation 15 days before the beginning of the tour, and 50% for 30 days

 Guiding service by a UIMLA Mountain leader with a Swiss federal diploma of higher edication